mcooper98/Mitchell_Portfolio/README.md

 ![](Images/Drag13_mvkde.png)

 # [2021 League of Legends Mid-Season Invitaional](https://github.com/mcooper98/MSI_2021)
-* Exploratory Data Analysis
 * Analytics and models based off 2021 League of Legends Mid Season Invitational
-* Champion win rate by lane
-* Overall champion win rate
-* Info graphic displaying pick rate vs win rate
-* Interactive version of info graphic scatter plot using Bokeh
+* Exploratory Data Analysis that lead to feature optimization
 * Linear and Logistic regression in attempts to create predictive models for professional league of legends games
+* Below is a visualization that was used to provide wweight to the character selection feature

 ![](Images/win_vs_pick_rate.png)

 # [Iris Flower](https://github.com/mcooper98/iris_flower)
 * Machine learning model used to predict particular species of the iris flower via input data
 * Model is trained on the Iris flowert data set.